yagpdb-cc/yagpdb-cc/website/docs/fun/counting/main-cc.md

 ## Usage

-See the [Counting Overview](https://github.com/H1nr1/yagpdb-cc/blob/master/website/docs/fun/counting/overview.md) for more information about how to use this command.
+See [Counting Overview](https://github.com/H1nr1/yagpdb-cc/blob/master/website/docs/fun/counting/overview.md) for more information about how to use this command.

 ## Configuration